 The above subsidiary's registered office is at Theklas Lysioti, 37, GEMINI HOUSE, Office 202, 3030, Limassol, Cyprus.
-The closing value of the investments is \$3,160,000 at the statement of financial position date.
-The subsidiary cedes 90% of its risks to the Association.
-During the year, the subsidiary ceded \$3,000 premium to the Association.
-An intercompany liability of \$68,000 is included in the parent company balance sheet within creditors arising out of reinsurance operations.
+The closing value of the investments is £3,160,000 at the statement of financial position date.
+The subsidiary cedes around 90% of its risks to the Association.

+During the year, the subsidiary ceded £1.8 million inwards reinsurance premium to the Association.
+The Association paid £222,000 claims to its subsidiary under its reinsurance agreement.
+An intercompany liability of £187,000 is included in the parent company balance sheet within creditors arising out of reinsurance operations.